 ⇒ Check more:

-Covalent compounds like beryllium sulphate has a higher enthalpy of dissociation than ionic barium sulphate.
+Covalent compounds like beryllium sulphate have a higher enthalpy of dissociation than ionic barium sulphate.
 But the smaller entities like beryllium have higher charge density, resulting in higher solvation and hence release of hydration enthalpy, larger than the dissociating energy.

 So, BeSO4 is more soluble than ionic BaSO4.